Early Childhood Educator

 If you plan to transfer to a college or university, be sure to check with Collin academic advisors and the degree requirement of the intended transfer college before beginning this program to verify course degree applicability.
 If you plan to obtain a bachelor’s degree in Child Development, Texas Woman’s University (TWU) accepts Collin College’s AAS-Early Childhood Educator.
 Check with an advisor at TWU for more information.
 Additional colleges also accept Collin College courses in Child Development; check with individual colleges for their requirements.

-2. Within the first week of the first child development course, students must complete a mandatory child development-early childhood-education orientation and provide paperwork necessary to begin class, including, but not limited to, a copy of acceptable tuberculosis test results.
-Continuing students must submit acceptable tuberculosis results every year.
+2. Within the first two weeks of their child development course, students must complete required paperwork to begin lab observations.
+A copy of a negative tuberculosis test result may be required.
+Continuing students may need to re-submit tuberculosis results every year.

 3. Complete and sign a student record form as a contract to ensure the following: